Neighbor beats woman with metal bar at Wilton Manors apartment

 Siegel’s bond has been set at $16,000, and if he posts bond he’ll be on house arrest.

-The state also said the victim may have suffered permanent eye damage after the attack.
+The state also said Maria may have suffered permanent eye damage after the attack.

+She is now out of the hospital but is still dealing with nerve damage in her face and blurry vision.

+“Every minute I see Maria with this psychological and physical damage and trauma and I just cannot get rid of this thinking that Maria is in pain,” said Galina.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.